Meagan May

-Meaga May (born 1991) is an American, former collegiate All-American, right-handed hitting retired pro softball player originally from Spring, Texas.
+Meagan May (born 1991) is an American, former collegiate All-American, right-handed hitting retired pro softball player originally from Spring, Texas.
 She attended Klein Oak High School and later attended Texas A&M University, where she played catcher on the Texas A&M Aggies softball team.
 She is Texas A&M softball's career leader in home runs.
 In 2017, her second year, she won a National Pro Fastpitch championship with the Scrap Yard Dawgs.